 - Problems concentrating

-You might be overwhelmed by this list of symptoms of withdrawal of ecstasy.
+You might be overwhelmed by this list of symptoms of ecstasy withdrawal.
 But don’t be.
 The staff at drug rehab treatment centers, such as Willow Springs, are experienced in treating detox of ecstasy and withdrawal of ecstasy.
 The medical staff will do their best to make sure you’re comfortable.

 While you’re tripping on ecstasy you might feel like the world is at your fingertips.
 Dancing is the answer to every question and everyone in the club looks beautiful to you.
-Or you might be popping ecstasy just to sit at home.
-No matter how you participate in ecstasy abuse, there is help available for you if you ask.
+You might be popping ecstasy just to sit at home.
+No matter how you abuse ecstasy, there is help available.
 Ecstasy addiction treatment can save your life.

 Helping Your Loved One Realize the Signs of Ecstasy Addiction